CUWBC’s base is Goldie Boathouse where all ergo training, weights sessions and tank work is carried out every afternoon after lectures in the week.

 I am grateful for the opportunity to be able to add my support to the whole team at CUWBC who work tirelessly to make the club a success.”

-All open-weight athletes trial for places in one of our two open-weight boats – the Blue Boat or our Reserve boat, Blondie.
+All openweight athletes trial for places in one of our two crews – the Blue Boat or our Reserve boat, Blondie.

 Our coaching team make sure that every athlete has an individual training programme, with specific performance needs addressed.
 We deliver a high performance programme with focus on our small number of athletes: erg testing reduces the open-weight squad down to around 30 athletes at the beginning of term.

-Open-weights race at British Championships, Fullers Four’s Head in November, Trial VIII’s in December on The Tideway, Women’s Eights Head, BUCS Regatta, Henley Women’s Regatta and Henley Royal Regatta.
+Openweights race at the British Championships, the Fullers Four’s Head in November, Trial VIII’s in December on The Tideway, Women’s Eights Head, BUCS Regatta, Henley Women’s Regatta and Henley Royal Regatta.

 During term-time, training sessions are scheduled so that they fit around the academic timetables of the squad.